 - NVQs are designed to be taken at a pace that suits you.
-This is roughly one year for levels one and two and two years for level three.
+Usually the timeline is around one year for levels one and two and two years for level three.

 - Read more about NVQs and SVQs.

-- If you are over 16 years of age, have left compulsory full-time education and don’t have an up-to-date English or maths qualification at level 2 on the National Qualifications Framework (such as a GCSE), you can study a Skills for Life qualification.
+- If you’re over 16, have said goodbye to full-time education and don’t have an up-to-date English language or maths qualification at level 2 on the National Qualifications Framework (such as a GCSE), a Skills for Life qualification is for you.

-- Also referred to as ‘Basic Skills’ qualifications.
+- It’s also referred to as ‘Basic Skills’ qualifications.

-- You can study literacy, numeracy and information and communication technology (ICT).
+- You can get qualifications in literacy, numeracy and information and communication technology (ICT).

-- They can help you boost your confidence in everyday skills, as well as improving your CV and helping to get on courses such as NVQs.
+- They often help boost your confidence in everyday skills, as well as improving your CV.
+Plus, they can get you onto courses such as NVQs down the road.

-- BTECs offer a range of occupational-based subjects to study, with the aim of learning the relevant skills for a job.
+- BTECs offer a range of occupational-based subjects to study.

 - You can study BTECs at various levels.
 To study for a level 2 qualification you’ll generally need D to G grade GSCEs under your belt.
 To study at level 3 you need A to C grades.

-- BTECs aren’t exclusively for post-GCSE students.
-Most students study them on a full-time basis, but it’s possible to study part-time too.
+- BTECs aren’t exclusively for students with GCSE qualifications.
+Most students study them full-time, but it’s also possible to study part-time too.

 - A level 3 BTEC will earn you points on the ‘UCAS tariff’ a.k.a the point system.

 - The International Baccalaureate (IB) Diploma Programme is an internationally-recognised qualification taught in over 70 UK schools and colleges.

-- You study a wide range of subjects such as languages, arts, science, maths, history and geography.
+- You’ll get to study a wide range of subjects such as languages, arts, science, maths, history and geography.

 No featured article